Shortnose sturgeon: Distribution

 Historically, shortnose sturgeon were found in the coastal rivers along the East Coast of North America.
 Living from the Saint John River in New Brunswick all the way to the Indian River in Florida.
 Currently, shortnose sturgeon can be found in 41 bays and rivers along the East Coast.
 Their distribution across this range is broken up, with a large gap of about 250 miles separating the northern and mid-Atlantic metapopulations from the southern metapopulation.
 There has been a shift slightly with lower sturgeon levels in river systems particularly further south.
 Modern spawning locations for the sturgeon include areas such as the Saint John River, Bay of Fundy, and the Altamaha River with noticeable absences in North Carolina rivers.
 It is considered extirpated from Washington, D.C., and may be extirpated in Rhode Island and Virginia.

 The southern metapopulations of shortnose sturgeon are currently found in the Great Pee Dee, Waccamaw, Edisto, Cooper, Santee, Altamaha, Ogeechee, and Savannah rivers.
 They may also be found in the Black, Sampit, Ashley, Roanoke, and Cape Fear rivers.
 Shortnose sturgeon were considered extinct in the Satilla, St. Marys, and the St. Johns rivers, but were recently found again in both the Satilla and St. Marys rivers.

 In the northern and mid-Atlantic metapopulations, shortnose sturgeon are currently found in Saint John (Canada), Penobscot, Kennebec, Androscoggin, Piscataqua, Merrimack, Connecticut, Hudson, Delaware, and Potomac rivers.
 They have also been spotted foraging and transiting in the St. George, Medomak, Damariscotta, Sheepscot, Saco, Deerfield, East, and Susquehanna rivers.
 On rare occasions, they have been seen in the Narraguagus, Presumpscot, Westfield, Housatonic, Schuylkill, Rappahannock, and James rivers.

+A healthy, recovering population has been recorded in New York Harbor, representing a rare example of an endangered fish thriving in an urbanized landscape.
+This population is the largest known individual population of any sturgeon species worldwide.